mwaylabs/generator-m-ionic/docs/guides/generator_update.md

 - manipulate any other files, and magically make your code work
 - re-run any sub-generators you used

+There's still some things that could go wrong:
+- your `.yo-rc.json` is missing some answers (because they weren't available when you set up the project).
+To remedy this, just add the desired values for those answers.

 **If you are lucky** and additionally:
 - the version you're updating form is not too old
 - you didn't drastically change any of the generator's core files